luke-snider/family-stem-weights-calculator/README.md

 ------------------------------------
 A Script for RoboFont and Glyphs App that creates a graph of stem weight calculations with DrawBot.

+It draws 3 curves (Luc de Groot's interpolation theory, Pablo Impallari's proposal and a curve which lies in between both: the Schneider Interpolation curve)

 Requires the DrawBot extension:

 GlyphsApp: https://github.com/schriftgestalt/DrawBotGlyphsPlugin